-Sometimes when you do many installations on your Windows you need to specify the path each time manually.
-Instead of doing that manually you can create a shortcut of “Add to Path” in the context menu.
-In this article the method of adding path to context menu will be explained.
+Sometimes when you do many installations on your Windows, you need to specify the path manually.
+Instead of manually doing that, you can create a shortcut to “Add to Path” in the context menu.
+In this article, the method of adding path to context menu will be explained.

-Path is an environment variable which specifies the set of directories where executable programs are located.
+Path is an environment variable that specifies the set of directories where executable programs are located.
 Every executing path has its own PATH string.
-The commonly used programs can run easily using the PATH command .
-But if it is not used properly it can even slow down the performance of your computer.
-When we run a program without specifying the complete path, Windows will look in the paths given in the PATH variable and will try to find the executable we are trying to run.
+The commonly used programs can run easily using the PATH command.
+But if it is not properly used, it can even slow down the performance of your computer.
+When we run a program without specifying the complete path, Windows will look in the paths given in the PATH variable and try to find the executable we are trying to run.

-If it doesn’t find the complete application path from there, it will give an error that it is not recognized as an internal or external command, operable program or batch file.
-Either we will need to specify the full path of the program or we can add the folder where this program is located to the PATH variable.
+If you don’t find the complete application path from there, it will give an error that it is not recognized as an internal or external command, operable program or batch file.
+Either we will need to specify the full path of the program, or we can add the folder where this program is located to the PATH variable.

-Before adding path to the context menu, it is important to know the concept of environment variables.
-Environment variables are the variables which tells the environment in which the programs run.
-They can tell you where is you window installed or what is your current working directory? where are temporary files installed?.
+Before adding a path to the context menu, it is important to know the concept of environment variables.
+Environment variables are the variables that tell the environment in which the programs run.
+They can tell you where your Windows Operating System is installed or what your current working directory is.
+Where are the temporary files installed?.

 Each environment variable contains a variable name and its value.
 There are two types of variables.

 User variables contain information specific to the user account, like your user profile information and the temporary files installed on your account, while the system variables store the information the same to all user accounts.
 The information related to your system is not related to any specific user, like where your Windows or system path is installed.

 Path is also an environment variable, which comes under both system and user environment variables.
 Some programs require you to know the path of the specific program.
 You don’t need to add the path in most cases.
 The system or user software does that automatically.
 However, sometimes you are required to explicitly mention the path in the environment variables.